Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 Options for Paying for Long-Term Care

-Since Medicare doesn't cover long-term custodial care, you need other options:
+Medicare does not cover long-term custodial care.
+So you need other ways to pay:

 1. Medicaid

-Medicaid does cover long-term nursing home care for those who qualify financially.
-However:- Strict income and asset limits apply
+Medicaid does cover long-term nursing home care if you qualify by income.
+But:- It has strict income and asset limits

-- You may need to "spend down" assets to qualify
+- You may need to "spend down" your assets to qualify

 2. Long-Term Care Insurance